Hither1/vla-interp/README.md

 | Fine-Tuning (LoRA) | > 22.5 GB       | RTX 4090           |
 | Fine-Tuning (Full) | > 70 GB         | A100 (80GB) / H100 |

-The repo has been tested with Ubuntu 22.04, we do not currently support other operating systems.
+Ubuntu 22.04, we do not currently support other operating systems.

 ## Installation